sidoh/wwf_api/README.md

 ## Running the Thrift Server

 If you'd like to consume this API in an environment that can't use a java library, then you can run the [Thrift](http://thrift.apache.org/) server defined in `ApiServer`.
-To do this, package this project using `mvn package`.
 This will place a jar in `./target`.
 To build an executable jar and run the thrift server, use the following:

 ```bash
 mvn clean compile assembly:single